What Were Mentioned In The Announcement?

 There is a high possibility that other credit card companies may also revoke the right of Magento 1 stores to process credit card transactions.

 Latterly, VISA calls upon Magento merchants to carry out Magento migration from 1 to 2 or from Magento to another e-commerce platform to remain PCI compliant.
-In addition, they indicated 5 consequences of remaining Magento 1 platform:
+In addition, they indicated five consequences of the remaining Magento 1 platform:

 How could Magento stores survive when being declined by all payment gateway providers?